• Home

 The Eastcott family originates from Cornwall and Devon.
 In this area there are 4 hamlets called Eastcott within a short distance of each other.
 Eastcott 4 miles south east; 8 miles east; 6 miles north and 18 miles north west of Launceston, Cornwall.
 These hamlets were called Estcott and that it is most likely that the Estcott/Eastcott families took their name.

 In the ‘Dictionary of English/Welsh Surnames’ the name Eastcott is a tithing in the parish of Urchfont, co.
 Wilts and local people used this name – for example: Richard de Estcott, co Wilts 1272.
 The prefix ‘de’ to a surname means ‘of’.
 Thus, Stephen de Estcott means Stephen of Estcott.
 The prefix continued to be used until about 1350, when Stephen still at Estcott, Cornwall, dropped the prefix to become just Stephen Estcott.
 Estcott name continued to be used for the next three centuries without the prefix.
 However, the surname Estcott was beginning to change.
 John Estcott of Launceston, Cornwall and his son Thomas of Broadwoodwidger interchangeably used Estcott and Eastcott.
-From the birth of Thomas’s son John in 1677 the name became Eastcott to which is predominantly used today.
+From the birth of Thomas’s son John in 1677 the surname became Eastcott to which is predominantly used today.

 Historical occurrences of the name